 - Safari bookmarks: If you use Chrome, Firefox, or Brave, you can sync your bookmarks and web activity across iOS, Android, and other platforms.
 However, the same is not true if you were previously using Safari as your default browser on your phone because Safari unlike other popular browsers is only available on Apple devices.
 To save your bookmarks from Safari, you will first have to export them to another browser on your iPhone and then you can access them on its Android app.

 - iTunes Music: Songs and titles on Apple’s iTunes app are limited to iTunes DRM protection meaning, you cannot copy music, movies, or TV shows from your iTunes to your new Android device.
-You can, however, use the Music Manager application on your computer to sync songs, podcasts, and playlists to Google Play Music that should be helpful to some extent.
+You can, however, use the Music Manager application on your computer to sync songs, podcasts, and playlists to Google Play Music which should be helpful to some extent.

-- Contacts and Calendar not synched to Google or iCloud: If you’re someone who relied on a third-party online storage provider other than iCloud or Google to synchronize contacts and calendar on your iPhone, then the chances of moving it to Android is marginal and there’s no guarantee that it would work on your Android device.
+- Contacts and Calendar not synched to Google or iCloud: If you’re someone who relied on a third-party online storage provider other than iCloud or Google to synchronize contacts and calendar on your iPhone, then the chances of moving it to Android are marginal and there’s no guarantee that it would work on your Android device.

-Transfer from iPhone to Android: Know your app alternatives on Android
+iPhone to Android: Know your app alternatives on Android

 Before you start transferring data from your old iPhone to your new Android, you must know that not all apps that you used on iOS would be available on Android.
 This is important because most of the Apple apps you might be using right now can no longer be accessed on an Android and that’s when you start looking for Android app alternatives for the concerned apps.